claasd/caffoa.net/README.md

 # Dependency Injection

-For simple straightforward use, you only need to pass four Factory as Dependency Injection.
+For simple straightforward use, you only need to pass your factory as Dependency Injection.
 You can, however, change the behavior of parsing, serialisation and error handling through DI.
-The constructor of your generated class takes three optional interfaces, that you can overwrite.
-Simply create an implementation of either the interface, or inherit one of the Default implementations if you only need to change a small portion.
+The constructor of the generated function class takes three optional interfaces, that you can overwrite.
+Simply create an implementation of either [one of the the interfaces](https://github.com/claasd/caffoa.net/tree/main/CdIts.Caffoa.Abstractions), or inherit one of the [default implementations](https://github.com/claasd/caffoa.net/tree/main/CdIts.Caffoa/Defaults) if you only need to change a small portion.
 * `ICaffoaErrorHandler` / `CaffoaDefaultErrorHandler`: handles errors that may occur during parsing.
 Default implementation returns BadRequest with a human readable error string
 * `ICaffoaJsonParser` / `DefaultCaffoaJsonParser`: Parses incoming JSON objects to model objects.
 * `ICaffoaResultHandler` / `CaffoaDefaultResultHandler`: Creates Json and result code actions from objects.
 Overwrite if you want to customize your JSON output.